miking-lang/syncon/doc.md

 Expr -> 'b'
 ```

 This language puts parentheses around every node present in a parse tree of the original grammar.
-They thus also represent the ranges of those nodes, giving us a rangeset embedded in the string^[Technically, we get a range*bag*, duplicate ranges are allowed.].
+They thus also represent the ranges of those nodes, giving us a rangeset embedded in the string^[Technically, we get a range*bag*, duplicate ranges are allowed.
+This happens if a production accepts a single non-terminal on the righthand side (e.g. $N$, or a?$N$?)].
 This language is clearly VPL according to the definition in the previous section.
 If this new language is ambiguous, that means that we have two distinct parse trees in the original grammar that both produce the same word and the same rangeset.
 We can thus check for *equality* between rangesets.
 The subset relation corresponds to seeing if we can take one string in the language, remove a bunch of (paired) parentheses, and then get a new string that is also in the language.
 Detecting this is now our new goal.

 Slightly more formally; given: